Abu al-Walid: Interwar period and Dagestan War

 After the war, he remained in Chechnya along with most of the battalion It concentrated on setting up a network of camps in the mountainous South of the country, in which they trained Islamist rebels from throughout the region, and recruits from abroad.

-He married a Chechen woman.
-They had two children together.

 On 22 December 1997 al-Walid participated in a surprise attack on the base of the 136th Armoured Brigade of the Russian Army, stationed in Buynaksk, Dagestan.
 This raid contributed to the growing tensions between Moscow and the newly formed government of the Chechen Republic of Ichkeria.

 In 1999 he participated in the Islamic International Peacekeeping Brigade’s invasion of Dagestan, which helped catalyze the Second Chechen War.
 During this conflict, Khattab's first deputy Hakim al-Medani was killed.
 Analysts believe that after al-Medani's death, al-Walid was promoted to the position of first deputy.
 Before the events of 1999 in Dagestan, al-Walid was a relatively unknown figure outside of Chechnya.

 After his incursion, his notoriety began to rise in Islamist circles abroad.